shanecelis/keyseq/README.md

   that does not change no matter what modifiers are held down.
 For instance there is a physical 'Q' key, often to the right of the tab key.
 There is no physical lower-case 'q' key.
-* A logical key is specified by the key produces.
+* A logical key is specified by what the key produces.
 If pressing the key produces a 'q' character, then it is logically a 'q' key.

 # Usage